Responsible gambling

 Gambling is for adults aged 18+ only and should always be treated as entertainment, not a way to make money.
 If your play stops feeling fun, set deposit limits, take a break, or reach out to GamCare (0808 8020 133) or BeGambleAware for free, confidential support.

-Treat gambling as paid entertainment
+Treating gambling as entertainment

-Warning signs worth taking seriously
+Warning signs to take seriously

 Practical tools you can use today

-• GamCare: National Gambling Helpline on 0808 8020 133, open 24/7, with live chat and one-to-one support.
+• GamCare: free helpline on 0808 8020 133, plus live chat and one-to-one support.

 Back to OffshoreDesk home